cjohansen/gadget-inspector/README.md

 cjohansen/gadget-inspector {:mvn/version "0.2019.05.20"}
 ```

-Then, wither create your app-wide atom with the inspector, or inspect an
+Then, either create your app-wide atom with the inspector, or inspect an
 existing atom:

 ```clj